Journal

 The game has changed

 If your job is to advertise a mobile game, you’ve probably run into a few of these challenges over the past couple of years.
-First of all, hitting your target audience feels more like a shot in the dark since Apple’s App Tracking Transparency policy triggered a cascade of changes that made your visibility murky.
-Even if you have a hefty multi-million-dollar marketing budget to offset some of this, it’s likely that your conversion rates are dropping, cost per install is rising, and growth is either slowing – or worse, flatlining.
+First of all, hitting your target audience feels more like a shot in the dark since Apple’s App Tracking Transparency policy led to a cascade of changes that made your visibility murky.
+Even if you have a hefty multi-million dollar marketing budget to offset some of this, it’s likely that your conversion rates are dropping, cost per install rising, and growth either slowing, or worse, flatlining.

 To say the least, mobile game marketing doesn’t feel quite like it used to.